9seconds/httransform/README.md

 -----END PRIVATE KEY-----`)

 func main() {
+	// Root context is crucial here.
+When root context is closed, a
+	// proxy is shutdown.
 	ctx, cancel := context.WithCancel(context.Background())
 	defer cancel()

+	// For demo purpose we are going to close by SIGINT and SIGTERM
+	// signals.
 	signals := make(chan os.Signal, 1)

 	signal.Notify(signals, syscall.SIGINT, syscall.SIGTERM)